Colony High School (Alaska)

 Colony High School (CHS) is a public secondary school in Palmer, Alaska, United States, serving students in grades 9–12.
 It is part of the Matanuska-Susitna Borough School District.
 Colony High School's rivals include Wasilla High School and Palmer High School.

 Sports

 Colony's sports include football, cross-country running, swimming, tennis, cross-country skiing, wrestling, hockey, basketball, track and field, soccer, baseball, volleyball, and softball.

+Colony won the Class 4A state volleyball championship in 1998.

 Activities

 Colony High School had the state's only marching band for 15 years until 2017, when one other school in the area started a band.
 The following season, three other schools also started bands and four of the five participated in the 2018 Invitational hosted annually by Colony.
 The marching band was invited to march at the 2009 Inaugural Parade for Barack Obama.
-It participated in the 2014 Tournament of Roses Parade on January 1, 2014 in Pasadena, CA, and the 2017 Macy's Thanksgiving Day Parade.
+It participated in the 2014 Tournament of Roses Parade on January 1, 2014, in Pasadena, CA, and the 2017 Macy's Thanksgiving Day Parade.

 The school produces its own newspaper, entitled The Knightly News.